groupdocs-annotation-cloud/groupdocs-annotation-cloud-python/README.md

 **Web:** MHTML\
 **Others:** TXT

-## Get Started with GroupDocs.Annotation Cloud SDK for Ruby
+## Get Started with GroupDocs.Annotation Cloud SDK for Python

 First create an account at [GroupDocs for Cloud](https://dashboard.groupdocs.cloud/) and get your application information.
 Next, follow the installation steps to get started.